Oliver Travel Trailers

 Plunging 215 feet, Taughannock Falls State Park’s namesake waterfall is one of the most outstanding natural attractions of the Northeast.

-It may not seem as if New York is the perfect state for RV travel.
-However, once you make it to the Taughannock Falls State Park, you will realize why that is a misconception.
-If you travel here during the summer, you can enjoy the outdoors concert series hosted by the park.
+New York may not be the perfect state for RV travel.
+However, once you reach the Taughannock Falls State Park, you will realize why that is a misconception.
+If you travel here during the summer, you can enjoy the outdoor concert series hosted by the park.
 For a jaw-dropping experience, take a hike to see the ancient gorge and captivating waterfalls.

-Pet lovers enjoy this state park as a campground because there is a two-pet maximum enforced.
-Regardless of the season, there is a host of activities to stay involved – including cross-country skiing and hiking trails.
+Pet lovers enjoy this state park as a campground because a two-pet maximum is enforced.
+Regardless of the season, there are a host of activities to stay involved, including cross-country skiing and hiking trails.

 Plan your adventure: Taughannock Falls State Park